3. Commitment to personal data protection

 Please consult DPO via firstname.lastname@example.org when having questions or assistance is needed.

-BIRD guarantees implementation of the appropriate technical and organisational measures to ensure a level of security appropriate to the risk and taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+BIRD guarantees implementation of the appropriate technical and organizational measures to ensure a level of security appropriate to the risk and taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.

 BIRD acknowledges its responsibility to ensure an appropriate level of security with regard to the information you provide.
 Therefore, BIRD has implemented various measures in order to protect the personal data against loss, alteration, accidental or unlawful destruction, unauthorized disclosure of, or access to the personal data.
-On organisational level measures are taken such as the limitation of access to the premises.
+On organizational level measures are taken such as the limitation of access to the premises.
 While on technical level firewalls and encryption is in place, personal passwords are used and verified and verification requirements regarding access to personal data on a ‘need-to-know’-basis are provided.

 When personal data is accessed, disclosed or transferred, the risk of loss, corruption or theft arises.